STNETRadio/Doc/googleworks/signin.md

 # How to Access Google Workspace

-To ensure convenient and efficient use of Google Workspace for employees and partners using the stnetradio.co domain, please follow the steps below:
+To ensure convenient and efficient use of Google Workspace for employees and partners using the stnetradio.com domain, please follow the steps below:

 {% hint style="danger" %}
 Starting October 20, the login system will transition to using STNET ID.
 You can read about the new login process [here](/stnetid/movetostnetid.md).